brwyatt/dffmpeg/docs/transports.md

 Transports are used for asynchronous communication between the Coordinator and Workers/Clients.

+For a full list of configuration options, see the [Configuration Reference](configuration.md).

 ## RabbitMQ

 RabbitMQ is a supported transport backend.
 It uses AMQP 0-9-1.